Counselling Session with Cyclic Intervention

 Zed’s first contact with our problem gambling counselling service was when he rang our intake counsellor and made an appointment to see a face-to-face counsellor.

 The intake worker reported that Zed rang because his lawyer had told him that attending counselling might help him in court.
 He was forty years old and still living at home with his mother.
-He bet on horses at the racetrack, had lost heavily, and in desperation had stolen from his employer.
-Now he had lost his job working at night cleaning offices and was facing court.
+He bet on horses at the racetrack, lost heavily, stole money while at work, lost his office cleaning job, and was facing court.
+When offered our usual information sheets, he said, “No. Don’t bother.
+I don’t remember things.”

 Session structure

-The things he liked about gambling.
-The things he disliked about gambling.
+| The things he liked about gambling. | The things he disliked about gambling. | |

-Other important things that he mentioned.
+| Other important things that he mentioned. |

 The counselling session meandered, but here I present separately: (1) the final cobweb diagram, (2) the things he liked about his gambling, and (3) the things he disliked about his gambling, interwoven with other issues that he raised.